n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 With GraphQL such things become much harder and complicated.
 First of all, we usually only have a single HTTP endpoint `/graphql` that only accepts `POST` requests.
 A query operation execution result could contain many different types of entities, thus, we need different strategies for caching GraphQL APIs.

-SaaS services like FastQL and GraphCDN started popping providing proxies for your existing GraphQL API, that magically add response based caching.
+SaaS services like GraphCDN started popping up providing proxies for your existing GraphQL API, that magically add response based caching.
 But how does this even work?

 ## How does GraphQL Response Caching work?